4 Operators and Functions

 On line 14 we tell the script interpreter that our subroutine has ended.

-4.4.2 Advanced function syntax
+4.4.2 Advanced Function Syntax

 The previous example showed a very simple subroutine which did not take any arguments and did not return a value.
 In many cases you will need something a bit more advanced.
 For one, a complex function will usually require some information and it will often have a return value, if only to indicate whether the function completed successfully.